andymac-2/notepad/_posts/2020-09-03-repeat_yourself.md

 <table><tr>
     <td width="64"><img src="{{ '/img/info_icon.png' | relative_url}}" alt="information" width="32" /></td>
-    <td> There's an implicit assumption that during the proving process, bugs can be fixed without adding or removing symbols, so in this way it makes sense to talk about an incorrect program whilst also talking about proving it correct.</td>
+    <td> There's an implicit assumption that during the proving process, bugs can be fixed without adding or removing symbols.
+In this way it makes sense to talk about an incorrect program whilst also talking about proving it correct.</td>
 </tr></table>

 In the biggest logical leap of this article, I will mention something something Curry-Howard, and state without much proof at all that the number of symbols required to prove a program correct is proportional to the number of symbols in the code itself.
 This is a huge assumption, and probably not at all correct in a lot of instances.
 However, it does give us a convenient proxy on the number of errors that are in a given piece of code: if the code is longer, or is more complex, then it has more errors.